IgniteUI/app-builder-docfx/en/generate-app/generate-app-overview.md

 | Reveal Dashboard       | :heavy_check_mark: | :x:                | :x:                |

+> [!NOTE]
-> Note: Partially generated components are marked with :construction:.
+> Partially generated components are marked with :construction:.
 See [Blazor Support](../blazor-support.md#known-issues-and-limitations) for more details on the known issues and limitations for Blazor components.

 ## Additional Resources